quire-io/guide/_docs/project-03-move-project.md

 ## Duplicate a project

 You may have an organization with similar projects.
 Quire lets you duplicate a project, so you can use it as a template for new projects.

-Click on the **arrow** beside the project name, and select **Duplicate** in the context menu.
+Click on the **dropdown menu** beside the project name, and select **Duplicate** in the context menu.

 ![duplicate project context menu]({{ site.url }}{{ site.baseurl }}/assets/images/move-project/duplicate_project_context_menu.png)